LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 f = f_1 \circ f_2 \circ \dots \circ f_{N-1} \circ f_N
 $$

-The determinant of the total Jacobian of $$ f $$ can then be expressed as the product of the Jacobians of each component:
+The determinant of the total Jacobian of $$f$$ can then be expressed as the product of the Jacobians of each component:

 $$
 \det \, \mathbf{Df}(z) = \prod_{i=1}^N \det \, \mathbf{Df}_i(s_i)
 $$

-where each intermediate variable $$ s_i $$ is defined as:
+where each intermediate variable $$s_i$$ is defined as:

 $$
 s_i = g_i \circ g_{i-1} \circ \dots \circ g_1(y) = f_{i+1} \circ f_{i+2} \circ \dots \circ f_N(z),
 $$

-with $$ s_N = z $$.
+with $$s_N = z$$.
 This stacking allows us to combine relatively simple, expressive transformations into highly flexible and powerful composite mappings capable of modelling very complex posteriors.

 An intuitive demonstration of this idea is shown below, from a GIF by Eric Jang in [his tutorial on normalising flows](https://blog.evjang.com/2019/07/nf-jax.html), which focuses on how to implement flows using JAX: